Yang-SyZng/webp2gif/README.md

 You can use the URL to download the web and convert it to gif at the same time, or you can convert the local file directly to gif

-Dependent packages: webp, imageio, requests
+Dependent packages: requests

-use python3 -m pip install webp imageio requests
+use python3 -m pip install requests